OpenLI-NZ/openli/doc/ProvisionerDoc.md

 VOIP and IPintercepts are also expressed as a YAML sequence, with a key of `voipintercepts:` and `ipintercepts:` respectively.
-Each sequence item represents a single intercept and must contain the following key-value
+Each sequence item represents a single intercept.

+An IP intercept must contain the following key-value elements:
-elements:

 * liid                  -- the LIID
 * authcountrycode       -- the authorisation country code
 * deliverycountrycode   -- the delivery country code
-* sipuri                -- the SIP URI for the target  (VOIP only)
-* user                  -- the AAA username for the target  (IP only)
+* user                  -- the AAA username for the target
-* alushimid             -- the intercept ID from the ALU intercept packets (IP only + only for re-encoding ALU intercepts as ETSI)
+* alushimid             -- the intercept ID from the ALU intercept packets (only for re-encoding ALU intercepts as ETSI)
 * mediator              -- the ID of the mediator which will forward the intercept
 * agencyid              -- the internal identifier of the agency that requested